handrew/magpie-clipper/README.md

 ## Installation

+After cloning this repo:

 1. Open Chrome and go to `chrome://extensions`
 2. Enable **Developer mode** (toggle in top-right)
 3. Click **Load unpacked**
-4. Select the `notetaker-chrome-ext` folder
+4. Select this folder.

 ## Usage